-RDBook: Christian White Nationalism in the Age of Obama
+Blood and Politics — Christian White Nationalism in the Age of Obama

-In the 1970s, 80s, and 90s, the deeply-held religious beliefs of an assortment of white nationalists became the scaffolding for a broad, and often violent, movement of racists and anti-Semites.
+In the 1970s, 80s, and 90s, the deeply-held religious beliefs of an assortment of White nationalists became the scaffolding for a broad, and often violent, movement of racists and antisemites.

-Zeskind is an internationally recognized expert on white nationalist movements and a longtime activist in the battle for civil and human rights.
+Leonard Zeskind is an internationally recognized expert on White nationalist movements and a longtime activist in the battle for civil and human rights.
 He has testified at a British parliamentary subcommittee hearing, crisscrossed Germany speaking to anti-fascist activists, and received a MacArthur Foundation Fellowship.
 He argues that “for those of us who hope to protect and extend our multiracial democracy… we ignore this white nationalist movement at our own peril.”

 How did you get started monitoring and investigating these movements?